CAU-COE-VEICLab/AgriFM/README.md

 <div align="center">

-<h1>AgriFM: A Vision Foundation Model for Agricultural Image Recognition</h1>
+<h1>An Advanced Vision Foundation Model and Comprehensive Benchmark Dataset for Agricultural Image Recognition</h1>

 <div>
     <a>Guorun Li</a>;